HEALTH Lab | Competence Centre for Medical and Health Psychology

-The HEALTH Lab’s research include qualitative, quantitative and mixed-methods studies as well as intervention-based approaches.
-This variety of methods is used to gain comprehensive and in-depth insights into the quality of life of the targeted groups and to develop effective intervention strategies.
+The HEALTH Lab’s research approaches include qualitative, quantitative and mixed-methods studies as well as intervention-based approaches.
+This variety of methods is used to gain comprehensive and in-depth insights into the quality of life of the target groups and to develop effective intervention strategies.

 The HEALTH Lab is interdisciplinary and brings together experts from various fields such as psychology, psychotherapy science, medicine and computer science in order to jointly develop innovative solutions and sustainably improve the quality of life of people in various life situations.